 You should avoid long-running tasks in shared thread pools as they may impact other core tasks.
-For example, tasks that run in response to application events, indexing tasks and scheduled jobs.
+For example, tasks that run in response to product events, indexing tasks and scheduled jobs.
 If these long-running tasks are required, you should move them to a separate executor and consider what should happen if the executor cannot keep up with the tasks being scheduled.
 Can tasks be dropped safely?
 Can tasks be batched to run more efficiently?

 When introducing a new thread pool in the system, consider the memory usage of the thread pool, and the queue.
 Each thread consumes about 1MB of off-heap memory (from the stack space).
 Tasks in the queue will also take up memory.
 You should make the tasks in the queue as small as possible, for example, you could store the project ID of a task instead of the full project object.
 The task queue should be bounded to prevent unbounded memory usage.
 Consider whether the tasks in the queue can be de-duplicated.